The Best September Destinations

 History and culture are abundant here which you can indulge in at the local museums and heritage sites dotted around the city.
 There are plenty of quirky local pubs to visit too, where you can sit by a warm fire and have a few cheeky drinks.

 Tip: the nearest airport is Glasgow.
 The cheapest way to get from Glasgow Airport to Glencoe is to take a bus which costs 16€ - 23€ and takes ~2h 17m.

 6. Boston, USA

 What better time to visit Boston than when the usually green leaves and foliage start to turn into beautiful oranges, reds and yellows signalling the start of autumn.
-As the weather starts to cool down, you will find yourself layering up enjoy the natural beauty intertwined with the urban city creating a unique sightseeing tour.
+As the weather starts to cool down, you will find yourself layering up to enjoy the natural beauty intertwined with the urban city creating a unique sightseeing tour.

 It is also the start of the theatre season so many tourists will head to see their favourite show or play while grabbing a few drinks and snacks to keep out the cold.
-Another popular museum is the Museum of African American History, which is actually the largest museum in New England dedicated to preserving the trials and tribulations of African Americans throughout history.
+Another popular museum is the Museum of African American History, which is the largest museum in New England dedicated to preserving the trials and tribulations of African Americans throughout history.

 7. Sicily, Italy

 Not the usual destination for most tourists as Rome and Venice tend to steal the spotlight a lot of the time all year round.
 However, Sicily is a fantastic place to visit in September as the locals return to their regular routines and it is way less crowded than during the summer months.
 That doesn’t mean the sun isn’t still shining though, as its warm and often beautiful, making it the perfect getaway.